Daylight Saving Time

 I get it.
 I really do.
 My kids were once early risers and relentless toddlers who demanded toaster waffles with diced strawberries and a tall glass of ice-cold chocolate milk immediately upon waking at an unholy hour.
 They would poke and prod me awake long before the sun even thought about peeking through my blinds.
 I loathed their insistence that I climb out of my warm bed and give in to their every pre-dawn whim.

 I won't lie to you — I do not remember those days with much fondness.
 The exhaustion was like a ruthless dictator, slowly counting down the hours until the inevitable bedtime struggle.
 Then, we would do it all again the next day.
 Ugh.
 It was not a fun time and I was far from a fun mom through it all.
-Adding a year's worth of pandemic fatigue on top of that just sounds outright awful.

 More sunlight later in the day means I can literally wear my kids out ahead of their 8 p.m. bedtime with outdoor activity.
 Yes, they may still balk a bit when the clock strikes bedtime.
 Their brains will tell them it actually feels like 7 p.m. and they may start to refuse to wind down, but the hope is that their bodies will be too tired to care thanks to the extra outdoor playtime.
 (Also, invest in some blackout curtains because they're a life-saver.)

 A couple of years ago, we got a new puppy right after the start of DST.
 I am here to tell you that having a dog to walk is the perfect excuse to get outside more when daylight begins to stretch into the evening hours.
 Every night after dinner post-DST, my boys and I take our pup on a nice, long walk.
 They pick up sticks and chase the dog on their scooters and soak up that extra bit of daylight.
 At the end of our walk, their little legs are nice and worn out.
-A quick bath, a few goodnight kisses, and they're off to dreamland closer to their normal bedtime than most moms could dream of after springing forward.
+A quick shower, a few goodnight kisses, and they're off to dreamland closer to their normal bedtime than most moms could dream of after springing forward.

 An evening trip to the park is also a DST lifesaver.
 My kids can run around at the park before the sun goes down and I can rest assured that they will be nice and exhausted by bedtime.
 (Even better if you have a backyard — tossing them outside to play for an hour works wonders.)